This is a cool, sweet and tangy icebox cake.You get to leave your oven off and chill with a slice of this sweet dessert!Click To Tweet

 - 2 egg yolks These are for the Key lime pie filling above.
 Check the directions on your pie filling to confirm additional ingredients.)

 - 3.3 ounce box Jell-O White Chocolate Instant Pudding & Pie Filling

 - 1-1/2 cups milk, cold

 - 1 cup whipping cream (If you'd prefer, 2 cups of canned whipped cream or frozen whipped topping may be substituted.)

 - 1 teaspoon lime zest

-Beat the mixture until it has thickened and holds loose peaks.
-Depending on the speed you use, expect this to take between 10 to 14 minutes.
+- Beat the mixture until it has thickened and holds loose peaks.
+Depending on the speed you use, expect this to take less than 10 minutes.
 (Warm weather may also make the whipping process take a little longer.)

 - Fold the reserved 1/2 cup of white chocolate pudding into the whipped cream.
 Spread this mixture evenly over top of cake, covering the pound cake edges.

 - In a food processor, whiz the white chocolate chips until they are finely chopped.
 Spread the chopped chocolate over the surface of the cake.
 Sprinkle the lime zest over the chocolate.
 Wrap the cake with plastic wrap and refrigerate for 8-10 hours or ideally overnight.

 - Slice the cake while cold and serve.